 Josue Estuardo Perez Marroquin

-Josue is from Nueva Concepcion, Guatemala, near the Pacific Ocean.
-Recently he worked on a large sugar cane farm.
-He has also worked with papayas, bananas, tobacco, and chili peppers.
+Josue joins us for a second season from Nueva Concepcion, Guatemala, near the Pacific Ocean.
+He has worked on a large sugar cane farm, with papayas, bananas, tobacco, plantains and chili peppers.
+His favorite vegetable is potatoes.

 Luis Perez Marroquin